Articles in Featuring Felines are written by

 Towards the end of 2013 Jesse was due to leave the US Army, having completed eight years' military service, and was considering becoming a certified service dog trainer.

-Read about two more cats rescued from Afghanistan by their soldiers, Mousetrap and Tinker Bell
+And here are two more cats rescued by their soldiers, Mousetrap and Tinker Bell

 If you'd like to comment please contact me,